ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 token challenge in a "WWW-Authenticate" header field along with content that contains the puzzle to display to the user.
-Clients that are able to respond with a token will be able to automatically return the token and not show the puzzle, while clients that either do not support tokens or are unable to fetch tokens at a particular time will present the user with the puzzle.
+Clients that are able to respond with a token will be able to automatically return the token and not show the puzzle, while clients that either do not support tokens or are unable to fetch tokens at a particular time can present the user with the puzzle.

 To mitigate the risk of deployments becoming dependent on tokens, clients and servers SHOULD grease